Jane Fonda: Early life and education

-Jane Seymour Fonda was born on December 21, 1937, in New York City.
+Jane Seymour Fonda was born via caesarean section on December 21, 1937, at Doctors Hospital in Yorkville, Manhattan in New York City.
 Her parents were Canadian-born socialite Frances Ford Seymour and American actor Henry Fonda.
 According to her father, the surname Fonda came from an Italian ancestor who immigrated to the Netherlands in the 1500s.
 There, he intermarried; the resultant family began to use Dutch given names, with Jane's first Fonda ancestor reaching New York in 1650.
 Fonda also has English, French, and Scottish ancestry.
 She was named for the third wife of Henry VIII, Jane Seymour, to whom she is distantly related on her mother's side, and because of whom, until she was in fourth grade, Fonda said she was called "Lady" (as in Lady Jane).
 Her brother, Peter Fonda, was also an actor, and her maternal half-sister is Frances de Villers Brokaw (also known as "Pan"), whose daughter is Pilar Corrias, the owner of the Pilar Corrias Gallery in London.

-In 1950, when Fonda was 12, her mother committed suicide while undergoing treatment at Craig House psychiatric hospital in Beacon, New York.
+In 1950, when Fonda was 12, her mother died by suicide while undergoing treatment at Craig House psychiatric hospital in Beacon, New York.
 Later that year, Henry Fonda married socialite Susan Blanchard, 23 years his junior; this marriage ended in divorce.
 Aged 15, Jane taught dance at Fire Island Pines, New York.
 Fonda attended Greenwich Academy in Greenwich, Connecticut; the Emma Willard School in Troy, New York; and Vassar College in Poughkeepsie, New York.
 Before her acting career, she was a model and appeared twice on the cover of Vogue.

 Fonda became interested in the arts in 1954, while appearing with her father in a charity performance of The Country Girl at the Omaha Community Playhouse.
 After dropping out of Vassar, she went to Paris for six months to study art.
 Upon returning to the US, in 1958, she met Lee Strasberg; the meeting changed the course of her life.
 Fonda said, "I went to the Actors Studio and Lee Strasberg told me I had talent.
 Real talent.
 It was the first time that anyone, except my father – who had to say so – told me I was good.
 At anything.
 It was a turning point in my life.
 I went to bed thinking about acting.
 I woke up thinking about acting.
 It was like the roof had come off my life!"